COVID positive health care employees called in to work in Rhode Island - NewsBreak

 The state’s health department confirmed Monday that Rhode Island has aligned its quarantine and isolation policies for health care workers with the U.S. Centers for Disease Control and Prevention.

-The policy allows health care facilities, such as hospitals and nursing homes, to call employees into work, even if they have tested positive for the coronavirus, and — in certain circumstances — are experiencing mild symptoms.FDA expands Pfizer boosters for more teens as omicron surges
+The policy allows health care facilities, such as hospitals and nursing homes, to call employees into work, even if they have tested positive for the coronavirus, and — in certain circumstances — are experiencing mild symptoms.Kansas has biggest jump yet in new coronavirus cases, 146 new hospitalizations

-“According to the CDC, if a hospital or nursing home is experiencing a significant staffing challenge, facility administrations may make a determination on the need to have a COVID-19 positive health care provider work,” Rhode Island Department of Health spokesperson Joseph Wendelken said.
-“However, asymptomatic or mildly symptomatic workers should be considered first in these instances, and of course masks are required.”

 As a result, at least two organizations so far have opted to staff operations with coronavirus-positive workers: Eleanor Slater Hospital and Respiratory and Rehabilitation of Rhode Island.
 The decision on whether to enact the policy is being left up to individual health care facility administrators.